-Based on the average number of 226 events per day lead time in the ECMWF model (cf. bottom left panel in Fig. 1), we estimate the probability of a SSW between mid-November and end of March, which yields 63% (see appendix B for details).
-This is consistent with the number of observed SSWs in reanalyses that is roughly 6 per decade (Butler et al., 2015).
+Based on the average number of 226 events per day of lead time in the ECMWF model (cf. Fig. 1c), we estimate the probability of a SSW between mid-November and the end of March, which yields 63 % (see Appendix B for details).
+This is consistent with the number of observed SSWs in reanalyses, which is roughly six per decade (Butler et al., 2015).

 While the rate of events per forecast day fluctuates only weakly in the ECMWF model, it moderately increases with lead time in the UKMO model (Fig. S1, bottom left panel).
-One might expect this to be due to the longer maximum lead time of the UKMO model (+60 days) compared to the ECMWF model (+46 days), which may allow more final-warming-like events.
+One might expect this to be due to the longer maximum lead time of the UKMO model (+60 d) compared to the ECMWF model (+46 d), which may allow more final-warming-like events.
 However, we find that the trend is still apparent when all forecasts initialized in February are excluded from the analyses (not shown).

-Consistent with reanalyses (e.g, Ayarzagüena et al., 2019) and across both, the ECMWF and the UKMO model, the p-SSW frequency shows a maximum in February (bottom right panel in Fig. 1).
-However, Lawrence et al. (2022) find leadtime-dependent inconsistencies in the seasonal distribution of SSW probability compared to the observational record.
+Consistent with reanalyses (e.g, Ayarzagüena et al., 2019) and across both the ECMWF and the UKMO model, the p-SSW frequency shows a maximum in February (bottom right panel in Fig. 1).
+However, Lawrence et al. (2022) find lead-time-dependent inconsistencies in the seasonal distribution of SSW probability compared to the observational record.